nuxeo/nuxeo-cmf/README.txt

 - Nuxeo > 5.2-M4 packaged with Jboss 4.2.3 GA

 Instructions:

-To deploy to an existing server:
-- copy build.properties.sample to build.properties
-- set the value of build.properties
-- run "ant deploy"

-To create a full distribution:
+To create a distribution:
-- run "mvn -Pserver clean install"
+ant server
-=>  the server is in the target directory
+=> it will create a cm server in nuxeo-case-management-distribution/target directory.

+To copy the jar file to the created server: ant deploy-jar